About Forget-Me-Not Preschool

 Tanya helped to start and build up Sweet Peas Waldorf Preschool in Kirkland where she was lead and co-teacher for four years.
 She always dreamed of starting her own Waldorf pre-school and has initiated this in Forget-Me-Not Preschool!

 Tanya has a love for puppetry with its imaginative and therapeutic qualities and has put on many shows for children and parents.
 She is a member of the North American Association for the Renewal of Puppetry Arts and a puppeteer at Willow Branch Puppet Theater in Seattle.
-Her husband has been a Waldorf class teacher for 34 years and is currently a class teacher at Bright Water School in Seattle.
+Her husband has been a Waldorf class teacher for 36 years and recently retired as a class teacher at the Bright Water Waldorf School in Seattle.

 Tanya loves to learn about different cultures and includes in the Waldorf curriculum festivals from different countries, with games, stories and food.
-Tanya has a grown-up daughter in Hawaii who graduated from the Honolulu Waldorf High School and has two granddaughters aged 12 and 5.
+Tanya has a grown-up daughter who graduated from the Honolulu Waldorf High School and has two granddaughters aged 14 and 7.